 There’s probably at least one student in your classroom with dyslexia.
 Learn how it affects learning and why we should celebrate neurodiversity.

 Arthur Benjamin: Mathemagic (15:02)

-Jack developed a cheap, effective, and non-invasive test for pancreatic cancer.
+Jack developed an inexpensive, effective, and non-invasive test for pancreatic cancer.
 Oh, and he did it all before his 16th birthday!

 Go for a swim with one of the ocean’s coolest creatures, the sea lion.
 They can hunt for up to 30 hours at a time and reach speeds of 18 mph.
 Amazing!

 Thomas Suarez: 12-year-old app developer (4:24)

 “Where do you go to find out how to make an app?”
 Thomas was 12 when he asked this question.
 He taught himself to build apps and wants to inspire other kids to do the same.